boolean-uk/database-cinema-booking-api/README.md

 ## Learning Objectives

-- Design and build a database-backed API
+- Design and build a database-backend API

 ## Introduction